HPCPowerStack/hpcpowerstack.github.io/faq.md

 ---

 ### [What is the goal of the PowerStack efforts?](#goal)
-The initial work towards the PowerStack started more than a year ago.
+The initial work towards the PowerStack started in 2017.
 The work arose out of the realization that there is no common consensus among the vendors/labs/academia on what software agents are needed to drive energy/power management across various layers of the system software stack and how they